petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-web-content-structures-and-templates-by-using-the-rest-api.md

 1. Navigate out of the `curl` folder and into the `java` folder.

-1. Compile the source files (you don't have to repeat this step if you have already compiled the files):
+1. Compile the source files (if you haven't already compiled them):

    ```bash
    javac -classpath .:* *.java
    ```

 1. Run the `ContentStructures_GET_Permissions_ById.java` class.
-Replace the `contentStructureId` value with your web content structure's ID:
+Replace the `contentStructureId` value with your structure's ID:

    ```bash
    java -classpath .:* -DcontentStructureId=1234 ContentStructures_GET_Permissions_ById